 It is important to pay attention to your business’ breakeven point.
-Here we will explain how you go about working out your breakeven point and why it is such an important thing to keep an eye on.
+Here we’ll explain how to work out your breakeven point and why it’s such an important thing to keep an eye on.
 If you know what you have to do to break even, then you know what you have to do for your business to survive, and furthermore, what you can do to succeed and make a profit.

 What is breaking even?

 Breaking even is when a business’ net income is zero and income is equal to outgoings.
 When a business breaks even, it is the first positive sign of potential for making a decent profit.
 When a business first starts out, its outgoings are almost always much higher than any income from sales.
 This is usually due to a lot of initial costs like renovating premises, advertising, developing a website etc. Until your business becomes better known, it can take some time to bring in a steady stream clients/customers.
 A business has to reach its breakeven point for it to ever be profitable.
 Unless your business consistently has income higher than its outgoings, it will never be self-sufficient.

 How do you work out your break-even point?

 To work out your businesses breakeven point you need to take note of the services/products your business provides, how much you sell them for, and the different expenses relating to them.
 Every business has fixed expenses and variable expenses, which are both important when working out your business’ breakeven point.